-Completion of Probation - prepared three (3) weeks prior to completion of the six (6) month probationary period or prior to completion of six (6) month probation following promotion.
+- Completion of Probation prepared prior to completion of the six (6) month probationary period or prior to completion of six (6) month probation following promotion.
 The employee receives a step increase upon successful completion of the six (6) month probationary period.
 The employee's eligibility date is changed to one year from the effective date of the completion of probation.

-Annual or Merit Evaluation - prepared three (3) weeks prior to the established eligibility date.
-Employees at the maximum rate for their pay grade must be evaluated annually, even though they are not eligible for an increase.

-Demotion for Cause - prepared at least ten (10) working days prior to the effective date of a demotion related to performance.

-Other - prepared when there is a need for a comprehensive evaluation of an employee other than on the established eligibility date.
-This would occur when:
+Timeliness of completion of the performance evaluation does not impact the employee's eligibility for a merit increase. - Annual or Merit Evaluation prepared in a timely manner based on the established eligibility date.
+Employees at the maximum rate for their pay grade must be evaluated annually, even though they are not eligible for an increase. - Demotion for Cause prepared prior to the effective date of a demotion related to performance. - o Other prepared when there is a need for a comprehensive evaluation of an employee other than on the established eligibility date.
+This would occur when: - a.

-- a.
 The supervisor determines that notice to an employee of declining performance is necessary. - b.
 An employee is transferred to a different job during an evaluation period.
 (See page 12) - c.
 An employee had two supervisors during an evaluation period.
 (See page 12)

-For Period: From --- To --- This portion should state the actual date the Performance Evaluation covers.
+For Period: From --- To --- - This portion should state the actual date the Performance Evaluation covers.